-What does economic justice mean to you?
+What does social justice mean to you?

 What CRSJ project(s) are you working on?
 Or, what have you undertaken in CRSJ that you found most rewarding to have worked on?
 Are there any upcoming events or projects you want us all to know about?

 One of the most rewarding experiences I’ve had so far in CRSJ has been seeing our first-ever Economic Justice Summit come to fruition this spring.
 It was such an inspiring, motivating event.
 It was one of those experiences that reminds you why you do what you do!
 I also served as one of the primary drafters of the basic income resolution approved by the House of Delegates at the 2019 Annual Meeting.
 Working on that project was a great way to get more involved in the Economic Justice Committee’s work and to gain a better understanding of the ABA’s policy development process overall.

 What do you do to relax in your spare time?

 I spend time with my family, run, read, and garden.